Victorcorcos/dragonbound/README.md

 # DragonBound Automation Repository 🤖

 Welcome to the DragonBound Automation Repository!
 This project is dedicated to automating various tasks within the DragonBound game to enhance user experience and efficiency.
-Our goal is to streamline gameplay by alerting users when someone enters a room and optimizing character abilities through clothing combinations.
+It's goal is to streamline gameplay by alerting users when someone enters a room and optimizing character ability stats through clothing combinations.

 ## Table of Contents 📃